rudderlabs/rudder-transformer/CONTRIBUTING.md

 RudderStack team will be available to help you by giving feedback and answering questions either directly on your GitHub PR or the [RudderStack Slack community](https://www.rudderstack.com/join-rudderstack-slack-community/).
 Before diving into code, writing an integration plan document helps a lot, here’s an [example document](https://rudderstacks.notion.site/Integration-planning-document-example-Slack-Source-integration-46863d6041ec48258f9c5433eab93b28?pvs=25).

-### 1. Setup rudder-transformer and understand the code structure
+### 1. Setup rudder-transformer and understand the code structure for a destination integration

 Setup [rudder-transformer](https://github.com/rudderlabs/rudder-transformer) on your local machine